 Biden, Harris: Protect voting rights to honor John Lewis

-President Joe Biden and Vice President Kamala Harris on Saturday both marked the one-year anniversary of U.S. Rep. John Lewis's death by urging Congress to enact laws to protect voting rights.
-They said doing so would honor the legacy of the civil rights icon.
+President Joe Biden and Vice President Kamala Harris on Saturday both marked the one-year anniversary of U.S. Rep. John Lewis' death by urging Congress to honor the legacy of the civil rights icon by enacting laws to protect voting rights.

 Biden said he often reflects on the last conversation he and his wife, Jill, had with Lewis, days before the Georgia congressman died.